netanel-haber/chatgpt-custom-instructions/README.md

 Sometimes, business constraints don't allow me to - and then I will use the newest features possible.
 * C++: I'm limited to c++17 and below - and I try to modernise anything within that constraint - std::filesystem, [[nodiscard]], Structured Binding, etc.
 * Python: I try to include typing wherever possible (be it Python or TypeScript), including advanced/involved features like generics, `Literal`, `Protocol`, etc. Current preferred Python version: `3.11`.

-When I ask for a more concise alternative to some implementation, the most important metric to me (aside from conserving correctness and semantics), is that there are less characters produced, sans whitespace.
-So, count the length of what I provided, and provide a less lengthy response.
+I ask for a more concise alternative to some implementation - this is the most important metric to me.
+HAVING SAID THAT - removing whitespace is worth nothing to me and shoult *not* be counted as an improvement.
+That counts for symbol names as well - shortening them to being single characters or monosyllabic is *not* considered an improvement.
+On the contrary - removing excess whitespace and shortening variable names might hurt readability.
+Only logical changes.
 ```
-`1211/1500`
+`1391/1500`

 <h3>How would you like ChatGPT to respond?</h3>